 CNP has been developing the field of Nutritional Psychology (NP) since 2008.
 We are consolidating research that informs the field, advocating for the use of NP in the future of both education and mental healthcare, and developing tools for mental health professionals and nutritionists to better support individuals in making positive contributions to their mental health through diet and nutrient intake.

-Chelsea is pursuing her MS in Clinical Mental Health and Counseling at the University of South Alabama.
-Ms. Doswell has completed the original 7-course Certificate in Nutritional Psychology from JFK University, and is a CNP curriculum contributor in NP 110.
+Ms. Louise-Doswell is pursuing her MS in Clinical Mental Health and Counseling at the University of South Alabama.
+Ms. Doswell has completed the original 7-course Certificate in Nutritional Psychology from JFK University, and is a CNP curriculum contributor for NP 110.

 As a licensed clinical psychologist with advanced degrees in psychology, education and nutrition, Dr. Beurkens is the world's leading holistic child psychologist.
 She has dedicated her 23+ year career to providing parents with research-based strategies that get to the root of children's attention, anxiety, mood and behavior challenges so they reach their highest potential.
 She runs a multidisciplinary evaluation and treatment clinic and is a best-selling author, published researcher, award-winning therapist, and experienced mother of four.